2015 Lodge Officers

 The purpose of the Arrowman Service Award (ASA) is to encourage Arrowmen to recommit themselves to the ideals of the Order, increase their level of service to their local unit and council, and participate in the 100th anniversary celebration of the OA.
 The award will have three categories of criteria with various requirements that Arrowmen can complete.
-These include components on personal growth, service to Scouting, and participation in the centennial celebration.
+These include components of personal growth, service to Scouting, and participation in the centennial celebration.
 Youth requirement cards / Adult requirement cards

 August 3 - 8, 2015 at Michigan State University

 The National Order of the Arrow Conference (NOAC) is the premier event of the Order of the Arrow, and is Scouting's second-largest national event.
 Over 10,000 Arrowmen from across our nation gather for an inspirational and unforgettable experience full of fellowship, training, adventure, and fun!
 During NOAC, Arrowmen will participate in a six-day conference that includes top notch training sessions, cool recreational opportunities, evening shows full of theatrics and special effects, and exciting programs.
 The adult contingent spots are filled.
 Adults can register to serve on staff at noac2015.org.
 We anticipate that a few youth spots may become available.
 Please email the NOAC adviser to register.

 Contingent members need to attend the following meetings:

 - April 12 at the Cockrell Service Center at 2:00pm